neuronflicker/CTF/UCF/Web_bad-code/README.md

 ```
 So we found nothing out through this.

 Next I was curious to find out if the time that was printed out in the response page meant anything.
-If some entry enables us to get deeper into the code, it can take fractions of a second longer the get there, and this may be reflected in the output.
+If some password value enables us to get deeper into the code, it can take fractions of a second longer to get there, and this may be reflected in the output.
 I wrote a new script to test this:
 ```bash
 #!/bin/bash